sysprog21/rv32emu/docs/demo.md

 **command**: `make quake`

-[Quake](https://en.wikipedia.org/wiki/Quake_(series)) was created in 1996 as a successor of the highly succcessful first-person shooter game Doom, it is based on Doom's game engine and 3D graphics compability, and it enhanced the fast-paced gameplay and online multiplayer over the Internet.
+[Quake](https://en.wikipedia.org/wiki/Quake_(series)) was created in 1996 as a successor of the highly successful first-person shooter game Doom, it is based on Doom's game engine and 3D graphics compatibility, and it enhanced the fast-paced gameplay and online multiplayer over the Internet.

 Build Instruction:
 ```shell